Why It Works

 - Despite its mild flavor, lettuce makes a delicious and fresh-tasting soup.

 - A small amount of parsley punches up the green color.

-- 8 ounces (225g) lettuce, core and root ends trimmed, leaves torn if large (see note)
+8 ounces (225g) lettuce, core and root ends trimmed, leaves torn if large (see notes)

-Thinly sliced radish and pea shoots, tossed in extra-virgin olive oil, for garnish (see note)
+Thinly sliced radish and pea shoots, tossed in extra-virgin olive oil, for garnish (see notes)

 In a medium saucepan, melt butter over medium heat until foamy.
 Add onion and garlic and cook, stirring, until softened, about 3 minutes.
 Add stock, bring to a simmer, and cook until vegetables are very tender, about 8 minutes.
 Add lettuce and parsley and cook until wilted and softened, 1 to 2 minutes.

 Working in batches if necessary, transfer broth and vegetables to a blender and blend, starting at the lowest speed and increasing to high, until very smooth, about 3 minutes.
 If soup is too thick, thin as needed with additional stock.
 Season with salt and just a touch of lemon juice to brighten flavor (add it very sparingly to prevent soup from becoming tart).
 Garnish with radish and pea shoots (or other garnish) and serve warm or chilled.

 This recipe works with many varieties of lettuce, including romaine, Bibb, oak leaf, arugula, and cress.
 I'd advise against iceberg because of its extreme lack of flavor.